 Want to use the Shimmer3?

-Go first through the steps on how to reserve Shimmer3 or go directly to the equipment reservation page if you have already registered your project.
+Go first through the steps on how to reserve Shimmer3 or go directly to the equipment reservation page if you have already registered your request.